Voters in US states decide on sanctuary city, Airbnb rentals

 WASHINGTON

-Voters are deciding whether minority status should be considered in state employment, contracting and admission to public colleges.
+A measure that reinstates the use of affirmative action in state employment, contracting and admission to public colleges and universities was losing in early returns.
 The measure asks people whether they want to change current laws that prohibit state government from giving preferential treatment to individuals or groups based on race, sex, color, ethnicity, or national origin in public employment, public education, or public contracting.

-Voters in Washington also are weighing in on a transportation measure .
-They are being asked whether annual vehicle registration fees should be capped at $30.
-If the measure is approved, transit and road budgets across the state would be slashed.
+Voters in Washington were also weighing in on a transportation measure .
+In early returns they were approving an initiative that would cap annual vehicle registration fees at $30.
+If the measure goes on to pass, transit and road budgets across the state would be slashed.